Before the day - undergraduate ceremonies

 Not attending graduation

 If you are not attending graduation you need to register your intention to graduate in absentia.
-Doing so not only gives you the opportunity to confirm your personal details, but also to provide an address for us to post your certificate to following the ceremonies.
-If you you don't complete this process, we are unable to send your certificate.
+This allows you to confirm your personal details and to provide an address for us to post your certificate to following the ceremonies.
+We are unable to send your certificate if you don't complete this process.

 Postage of certificates